camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 # Optional Components

 This section describes how to install optional dependencies.
 None of these are required to work with the core platform.
-Before continuing, make sure that the Camunda BPM platform is already installed according to [this step]({{< relref "#required-setup-for-jboss-eap-6" >}}) for JBoss EAP 6, respectively [this step]({{< relref "#required-setup-for-wildfly-jboss-eap-7" >}}) for WildFly / JBoss EAP 7.
+Before continuing, make sure that the Camunda Platform is already installed according to [this step]({{< relref "#required-setup-for-jboss-eap-6" >}}) for JBoss EAP 6, respectively [this step]({{< relref "#required-setup-for-wildfly-jboss-eap-7" >}}) for WildFly / JBoss EAP 7.

 ## Cockpit, Tasklist and Admin